inammathe/AppDynamics/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/q8xh0pndvsba0kpd?svg=true)](https://ci.appveyor.com/project/inammathe/appdynamics/branch/master)

 # AppDynamics
-PowerShell module of various helpful cmdlets which can be used to manage various aspects of AppDynamics.
+This is a PowerShell module of various helpful functions which can be used to manage various aspects of AppDynamics.
+At the moment these functions are mostly just wrappers for the Appdynamics rest API but could easily be expanded to include agent or controller server management.
+PRs or feature requests are most welcome :)

 Installation
 ======